ASAG-ISCAS/PyBDR/README.md

 ## Computing Reachable Sets based on Boundary Analysis for Nonlinear Systems

-Sample files are provided to show how to use the tool to compute reachable sets.
-One can refer to the sample files provided and modify the dynamics and parameters required for the computation to see the effect of using different settings for doing reachability analysis.
+The tool comes with sample files that demonstrate how it should be utilized to compute reachable sets.
+By referring to these sample files, users can gain an understanding of how to modify the dynamics and parameters required for reachability analysis.
+This feature helps users experiment with their analysis by using different settings to assess their effects on the overall computation of the reachable sets.

 For example, consider following dynamic system: